 The college is well aware of the financial burden of meeting college costs.
 The Financial Aid Office at the college encourages students to apply for assistance.
 The basic forms of assistance available are scholarships, grants, loans and work-study.
-The Federal College Code on the FAFSA for LRCC is: 007555.
+Remember to list the Federal College Code on the FAFSA for the campus you plan to attend: 007555.